|

 - SABINA:

-- English form
+- Anglicized form

-of Irish/Gaelic Sadhbh, meaning "sweet."
+of Irish Gaelic Sadhbh, meaning "sweet."

-- Feminine form of Roman Sabinus,
+- Feminine form of Roman Latin Sabinus,

 - SABINE: